Ryan Bennion | February 24, 2017

 - Keep your router secure.

 Setting a unique password for your router stops phishers from hijacking it by using the default password.
 Old routers are especially vulnerable to attacks, as they often came with generic sign-in credentials like “admin” and “password.”
-To maximize your network security, you should also turn off broadcasting (so people won’t know your wireless name/SSID), disable guest networks and remote access, update the firmware, and get a network monitoring app such as Fing.
+To maximize your network security, you should also turn off broadcasting (so people won’t know your wireless name/SSID), disable guest networks and remote access, update the firmware, and get a network monitoring app.

 - Be wary of suspicious phone calls.